 It’s open to accredited investors only (ones with $1M+ of investable assets or $200K income.)
 But I’d 100% recommend this to anyone who fits that bill.

 Another company in the same field as AcreTrader with similar returns.
 AcreTrader wins in my books though, because they have more money under management which makes it a bit safer.
-Plus they have a nicer website and I’m a fool for pageantry I guess.
+AcreTrader was more willing to answer my oodles of questions and they have a nicer website, which is important if that’s how you interact with them.

 The fun twist on FarmTogether though, is that they will let you literally own and operate the farm or enter a farm sharing program instead of just receiving rent and appreciation.

-Seems like a fun concept, but I wouldn’t bother taking the added risk (unless your kids are into llamas or whatever) because their payouts are already great.
+Seems like a fun concept, but I wouldn’t bother taking the added risk (unless your kids are into llamas or whatever) because the payouts are already great without trying to operate the farm yourself.

 CrowdStreet and EquityMultiple and PeerStreet